betterxio/material_io_ext/README.md

-material.io extenstion methods.

 # material_io_ext
-it is collection of extenstions methods to create widgets as per material.io guidelines.
+It is collection of extenstions methods to create widgets as per material.io guidelines.

 # Installing